akramarenkov/cqos/v2/limit/README.md

 Based on measurements, specifying a time interval of less than 10 milliseconds significantly reduces performance and accuracy

+Under heavy system load, it is not advisable to specify an time interval less than 1 second

 ## Usage

 Example: